 For large-scale projects, this process is far more complex than just shipping boxes.
 It involves careful coordination across multiple teams and timelines.
 A solid logistics strategy accounts for everything from international manufacturing schedules to domestic transportation routes and warehousing needs.
 The goal is to create a streamlined, cost-effective system that gets your fixtures where they need to be, exactly when they need to be there.
 Without a dedicated logistics and distribution plan, even the most beautifully designed fixtures can end up causing costly delays and headaches, putting your entire project at risk.

-Why It’s More Than Just Shipping
+Why It’s More Than Just Moving Boxes

 It’s easy to think of logistics as simply moving items from point A to point B, but that’s just one piece of the puzzle.
 True fixture logistics is a comprehensive system that includes demand forecasting, procurement, and transportation management.
 It’s about having a partner who can store your fixtures until each location is ready for installation, manage inventory levels for a phased rollout, and coordinate complex delivery schedules.
 This is especially critical when you’re dealing with dozens or hundreds of stores at once.